AndrewHarb/Personal-Project1/README.md

 # Personal-Project1

-Program that solves arithmetic problems after displaying them in an easy to read format.
+Program that displays arithmetic problems in an easy to read format then solves them.